A practical type theory for symmetric monoidal categories: Props

 \section{Props}

-To simplify and clarify the semantics of our type theory, rather than interpreting it directly in symmetric monoidal categories, we will interpret it in a categorical structure that reflects the type-theoretic distinction between judgmental and type operations.
+To simplify and clarify the semantics of our type theory, we will interpret it in a categorical structure that reflects the type-theoretic distinction between judgmental and type operations.
 To explain what this means, recall that ordinary cartesian type theory is often interpreted in categories with finite products; but in this case both the judgmental comma (in a context $(x:A, y:B, z:C)$) and the product type operation (in a product type $(A\times B)\times C$) are interpreted by the same categorical operation (cartesian product types), which can cause confusion.
 A more direct semantics of cartesian type theory maintains this distinction by using a ``cartesian multicategory'', allowing the judgmental comma to be interpreted by the ``categorical comma'', i.e.\ the concatenation that forms a list of objects to be the domain of a morphism in a multicategory.

 For type theories like classical linear logic, which allow multiple types in both domain and codomain but use commas on the left and right of the turnstile to represent different tensor products, the appropriate ``multicategorical'' structure is called a ``polycategory''~\cite{szabo:polycats} (the corresponding ``monoidal'' version being a linearly distributive~\cite{cs:wkdistrib,bcst:natded-coh-wkdistrib} or $\ast$-autonomous~\cite{barr:staraut,barr:staraut-ll} category).
 In our case, where the two tensor products are the same, the appropriate structure is called a \emph{prop}.